RealAkhilz/Epic-FastFlags/README.md

 <h3>Metal</h3>

 > [!note]
-> This rendering API is only for MacOS
+> This rendering API is only for MacOS.

 ```json
 { "FFlagDebugGraphicsPreferMetal": "True" }